fkrishna/PyTTP/README.md

 # PyTTP
-CLI application that generate a pdf version of any readable tutorials from https://www.tutorialspoint.com
+CLI application that generate a pdf or html document of any readable tutorials from https://www.tutorialspoint.com